-Supply: Huntsville housing inventory totaled 3,124 units, an increase of 4.6 percent from last July led by an increase in new home inventory of 23.6 percent.
-The inventory-to-sales ratio in July stood at 5.6 months of housing supply (3.6 months for new construction), reflecting a decrease of 21.8% from 7.2 months in July 2012.
-The market equilibrium (balance between supply and demand) is considered to be approximately 6 months.
-July inventory in Huntsville experienced a .2 percent (7 units) increase when compared to the prior month which is consistent with an expanding market with increased buyer demand.
-Historical data trends during downturn indicate July inventory on average (’08-’12) increased from the month of June by 3.6 percent.
-Until the market establishes multiple-month trend lines associated with the impact of sequestration, as it relates to housing demand, keeping an eye on levels of future supply will remain important for the market.
+Supply: Huntsville housing inventory totaled 2,880 units, an increase of 68 units from last February.
+New home inventory is down 2.2 percent year-over-year while existing single family is up 4.1 percent.
+The inventory-to-sales ratio in February was 8.6 months of housing supply (5.5 months for new construction – down from 6.3 in January).
+The market equilibrium (balance between supply and demand) is considered to be approximately 8 months during February.
+Huntsville and Baldwin County were Alabama’s most balanced markets in 2013.
+February inventory in Huntsville experienced a 2.0 percent (57 units) increase when compared to the prior month.
+This movement is consistent with historical data trends that indicate February inventory on average (09-13) increases from the month of January by 1.7 percent.

-Demand: Existing single family home sales accounted for 73 percent (up from 71% in July’12) of total sales, new homes sales accounted for 24 percent (down from 26% in July’12) while condos were 3 percent of sales (same as July’12).
+Demand: Existing single family home sales accounted for 71 percent (up from 64% in Feb’13) of total sales, new homes sales accounted for 25 percent (down from 34% in Feb’13) while condos were 4 percent of sales (up from 2% in Feb’13).

-Residential sales in July increased by 7.4 percent from the prior month.
-June sales were considered lackluster by most due to the abruptness of recent uptick of interest rates in May/June.
-Real estate sales volume is seasonal and historical Huntsville data reflects that July sales, on average (’08-’12), decrease from the month of June by 5.4 percent.
+Residential sales in February improved by 6.1 percent from the prior month.
+Real estate sales volume is seasonal and historical Huntsville data reflects that February sales, on average (09-13), increase from the month of January by 13.5 percent.

-Pricing: The Huntsville median selling price in July was $180,000, an increase of 1.4 percent from July 2012.
-This figure is up 7.1 percent from last month.
-Historical data (’08-’12) indicates that the July median selling price traditionally increase from the month of June by 3.0 percent.
+Pricing: The Huntsville median selling price in February was $156,400, a slip of 6.5 percent from February 2013.
+In contrast, the median price increased by 1.3 percent from last month.
+Historical data (09-13) indicates that the February median selling price traditionally decreases from the month of January by 2.2 percent.
 Pricing can fluctuate from month-to-month as the sample size of data (closed transactions) is subject to seasonal buying patterns so a broader lens as to pricing trends is appropriate.
-Unlike prior years, a wild card this year is how the market responds to sequestration.

 The Huntsville Residential Monthly Report is work product developed in conjunction with the Huntsville Area Association of REALTORS to better serve North Alabama consumers.
 The ACRE monthly report is provided to illustrate the “general” market direction & trends when comparing prior periods with the most current available data.
 Real estate is local and statistics will fluctuate between areas within a city including subdivisions.
 ACRE recommends that you consult a local real estate professional for “specific” advice associated with your market.